-As discussed in Note 2 to the financial statements, as of June 30, 2019, Regional Arts & Culture Council adopted Accounting Standards Update (ASU) No. 2016-14, Not-for-Profit Entities (Topic 958): Presentation of Financial Statements of Not-for-Profit Entities.
+As discussed in Note 2, RACC adopted Financial Accounting Standards Board (FASB) Accounting Standards Update (ASU) No. 2018-08, Not-for-Profit Entities (Topic 958): Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made, on a modified prospective basis.
 Our opinion is not modified with respect to this matter.